Armando-Torres/event-driven/README.md

     E(Static web) -- live steam data from ----> D

 ```
-In event-driven architectures, you can scale as needed, with all consumers as you need and producers too.
+In event-driven architectures, you can use all consumers as you need and producers too.
 This approach enables seamless communication between multiple software components (performing different tasks) while maintaining low latency and data integrity.

 ## Stating the system

 This project is dockerized.
 That means you can start and stop easily with simple commands (plug and play).

-### Starting
+### Start
 ```shell
 docker compose --profile pre up -d
 ```

-### Stopping
+### Stop
 ```shell
 docker compose stop
 ```